GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

   onSetState: (context, reactiveModel1) {
     _onSetState = 'onSetState';
   },
+  onWaiting: (context, reactiveModel1) {
+    //Will be invoked if :
+    //At least one of the observable models is in the waiting state.
+  },
+  onData: (context, reactiveModel1) {
+    //Will be invoked if :
+    //All of the observable models are in the hasData state.
+  },
   onError: (context, error) {
     //Will be invoked if :
-    //1- At least one of the observable models is in the error state.
+    //At least one of the observable models is in the error state.
     //The error parameter holds the thrown error of the model that has the error },
+  // Tag to be used to filer notification from observable classes.
+  // It can be any type of data, but when it is a List,
+  // this widget will be saved with many tags that are the items in the list.
+  tag: dynamic

+   watch: (ReactiveModel<T> exposedModel) {
+    //Specify the parts of the state to be monitored so that the notification is not sent unless this part changes },
+  //Wether to execute [onSetState],[onWaiting], [onError], and/or [onData] in the [State.initState] shouldOnInitState:false,
   //It has a child parameter, not a builder parameter.
   child: Container(),
 )